Explore Thailand Underwater for the New Year!

 From North America, please plan to arrive in Phuket (HKT) on or before December 29 by 1 pm or earlier.
 Enter Thailand from abroad directly at Phuket (HKT) or via Bangkok (BKK or DMK).

 At the end of this expedition, you can plan to fly home, to Bangkok, or elsewhere after noon on January 8.
 We are happy to help with flight and itinerary suggestions.

 Ask us about adding on other destinations in Thailand or a Cambodia.
 Many of us plan to visit Angkor Wat for a few days over Christmas before the liveaboard.
 We are happy to make hotel recommendations.

 $700 to hold your space; second deposit of $1000 due nine months prior to departure, third deposit of $1000 due 180 days prior to departure, and final payment due 120 days prior to departure.

 We're happy to arrange a monthly payment schedule if you prefer - just ask!

 We'll place a space on courtesy hold for you and send you a confirmation e-mail.

-Complete and return the trip application and waiver from the letter with your deposit by check or credit card.
+Complete and return the trip application and waiver online, and arrange your deposit by check or credit card.

 Make your airline reservations.
 We're happy to help you find the best flights.